-TRAWNA – (GOSH Wine News Services) – In a brilliant public relations move, the Vincor Jackson-Triggs Esprit ("Wine of the Canadian Winter Olympics 2010") Cellared in Canada (CIC) wine has moved on.
-The original CIC wine has been replaced by VQA wine, more fitting for the Canadian people since it is a wine actually made in Canada.
+TRAWNA (GOSH Wine News Services) In a brilliant public relations move, the Vincor Jackson-Triggs Esprit ("Wine of the Canadian Winter Olympics 2010") Cellared in Canada (CIC) wine has moved on.
+The original CIC wine has been replaced by VQA wine, more fitting for the Canadian people since it is a wine actually made in

 As a reaction to the media outcry, the Esprit CIC wine label and positioning has become an Esprit VQA wine.
-But there still remains the vast sea of Esprit CIC which, of course, will not be for sale.
+But there still remains the vast

 Top wine investigative reporter Brett Grimsby has been on the scene for weeks now, and he files this story based on several interviews with Miffed Mole, the collective name for our sources who are familiar with the situation, and who spoke to him on condition of anonymity because they were not authorized to divulge details while they were very close to the centre of discussions and while the matter under consideration had not yet been finalized nor announced to the public.
 While the decisions may or may not have been finalized internally, and while an announcement on the matter may or may not be imminent, possibly within the next week or two, that specific timeline is not really known.